NeriahL/balance-app/README.md

 3. print. - This command prints the list of customers and their current balance.

 4. quit. - This command quits the program.

+This app is compiled with a Makefile using the command 'make', and is run by typing in './local'.